 *We are currently in the process of forming the John Grill Institute of Projects drawing on the expertise of the John Grill Centre for Project Leadership and the University’s long-standing Project Management Program.
 This gives us the opportunity to align the Executive Leadership in Major Projects program (ELMP) with an expanded comprehensive curriculum including both project-related academic award programs (from Bachelor to Master level) as well as executive education programs (ELMP and custom programs), and a range of short courses through the University of Sydney Centre for Continuing Education.

 As a result of these activities, we have decided to align the next intake of the ELMP program with the start of the academic year in 2021.
-Consequently, we have extended the deadline of the Scholarship to 1 September 2020 as we are aligning our Executive Leadership in Major Projects program start date with the academic year in 2021.
-We apologise for any inconvenience that this may cause you.
+We thank you in advance for your understanding and apologise for any inconvenience that this may cause you.

 The centre have developed a robust experiential learning approach, which is linked back to the theory behind those experiences, and to real case studies shared by successful leaders, who have learnt these lessons through their own experience of projects.